ParisaGr/Assignment11_PriceOfCar/README.md

 # Assignment11_PriceOfCar
 ## Objective:
 The dataset contained information on 3 million used cars is taken from Kaggle.
 The dataset contains information on 426K cars.
 The goal of the analysis is to understand what factors make a car more or less expensive, and to provide recommendations to the client—a used car dealership—as to what consumers value in a used car.
+The dataset is called "practical_application_II_starter (2).zip"

 ## The code includes:
 - Load and clean the data